 For data with a spectral rebin lower or equal to 2, the calibration approach described below is exactly the same as that in Chapter 3.
 The data can thus be calibrated by using the .CAL.DAT file or Cube Generator.
 A significant number of pixels in the FUV detector exhibit anomalously low responses relative to their immediate neighbors.
 They are called "evil pixels" by the UVIS team.
 In order to eliminate the effect of these pixels, they are replaced with NaNs (not-a-numbers) in the FUV flatflield files and can then be interpolated (see Chapter 3).
-These NaNs may be a problem for heavily binned data because the Nan's are included in the calibration curve in the calibration routines and as a result for data with a spectral rebin higher than 2, the calibration approach than that in Chapter 3 has been taken for the heavily binned data of the FUV observations.
+These NaNs may be a problem for heavily binned data because the Nan's are included in the calibration curve in the calibration routines and as a result for data with a spectral rebin higher than 2, the calibration curve becomes Nan for every spectral pixels and unusable.
+Thus a different calibration approach than that in Chapter 3 has been taken for the heavily binned data of the FUV observations.

-Spectral and/or spatial rebin ≤ 2 :
+• Spectral and/or spatial rebin ≤ 2 :